15.4: Regulation of Glycolysis

 Recall that pyruvate kinase mediates the final reaction during glycolysis, producing pyruvate and ATP, as shown in Figure \(\PageIndex{13}\).
 Like PFK1, this enzyme is a key regulatory component within the pathway.

-The pyruvate kinase enzyme is active as a tetramer built from the combination of different isozymes expressed in different tissues.
+The pyruvate kinase enzyme is active as a tetramer composed of different isozymes expressed in various tissues.
 There are three major isozymes of pyruvate kinase: the L form that is predominantly found in the liver, the R form that is predominantly found in erythrocytes, the M1 form in muscle and brain, and the M2 form that is expressed in fetal tissue and at some level in most adult tissues.
 The L and R forms are splice variants that arise from the same gene locus, and the M1 and M2 forms are also splice variants that arise from the same gene locus.

-We will focus on some general regulatory mechanisms common to most pyruvate kinase isozymes, starting with the activator, fructose 1,6-bisphosphate (FBP).
+We will focus on general regulatory mechanisms common to most pyruvate kinase isozymes, starting with the activator, fructose-1,6-bisphosphate (FBP).
 Because FBP is an earlier product within the same metabolic cascade, the activation of pyruvate kinase enzymes by FBP is known as feedforward stimulation.
 All the isozymes, except for the M1 form, are stimulated by the binding of FBP to the enzyme.
-Similarly, all of the pyruvate kinase isozymes are inhibited by the product of the reaction, ATP (or high energy load), and high levels of alanine.
+Similarly, all pyruvate kinase isozymes are inhibited by the reaction product, ATP (or a high-energy load), and by high levels of alanine.
 Alanine can be converted to pyruvate in one enzymatic step.
 Thus, pyruvate serves as a metabolic intermediate in the formation of alanine.
-High levels of alanine indicate a high energy load within the cell (i.e., the cell is full of building blocks to make new macromolecules and does not require more energy).
+High levels of alanine indicate a high energy load within the cell (i.e., the cell is full of building blocks for making new macromolecules and does not require additional energy).
 Thus, high levels of alanine serve as a negative regulator of the pyruvate kinase family of enzymes.

 The liver isozyme of pyruvate kinase is also regulated through protein phosphorylation, as shown in Figure \(\PageIndex{14}\).
 Like the PFK-2 activity of the PFK-2/FBPase-2 enzyme, the liver isozyme of Pyruvate Kinase is also downregulated during glucagon signaling.
 Protein kinase A phosphorylates Pyruvate Kinase, inhibiting its activity and preventing the conversion of phosphoenolpyruvate to pyruvate.
-The dual regulation of the glycolytic pathway during glucagon signaling helps to ensure that glucose resources will be diverted away from cellular use by the liver and released into the bloodstream to restore homeostatic blood glucose levels.
+The dual regulation of the glycolytic pathway during glucagon signaling helps ensure that glucose resources are diverted away from cellular use in the liver and released into the bloodstream to restore homeostatic blood glucose levels.

 Fructose Regulatory Bypass

-Other sugars from the diet can also enter into the glycolytic pathway, as shown in Figure \(\PageIndex{15}\).
-Galactose is converted in a four-step process to glucose-6-phosphate, and mannose can be converted to fructose-6-phosphate.
+Other sugars from the diet can also enter the glycolytic pathway, as shown in Figure \(\PageIndex{15}\).
+Galactose is converted into glucose-6-phosphate through a four-step process, and mannose can be converted into fructose-6-phosphate.
 Within most of the body’s tissues, fructose can also be converted into fructose-6-phosphate by hexokinase.
-However, in the liver and kidneys, there is an alternative route that fructose from the diet can take to enter into the glycolytic pathway.
-This pathway is concerning because it bypasses two of the major regulatory steps of the glycolytic pathway, the hexokinase step and the PFK1 step.
+However, in the liver and kidneys, there is an alternative route by which dietary fructose can enter the glycolytic pathway.
+This pathway is concerning because it bypasses two of the major regulatory steps in the glycolytic pathway: the hexokinase and PFK1 steps.
 Within the liver and kidneys, fructose can also be converted into fructose-1-phosphate by the enzyme fructokinase.
-The other isozyme of aldolase, aldolase B, can cleave the fructose-1-phosphate into two three-carbon units, dihydroxyacetone phosphate, and glyceraldehyde.
-Dihydroxyacetone phosphate can be converted to glyceraldehyde 3-phosphate by Triose Isomerase and then continue into the glycolytic cascade.
+The other aldolase isozyme, aldolase B, can cleave fructose-1-phosphate into two three-carbon units: dihydroxyacetone phosphate and glyceraldehyde.
+Dihydroxyacetone phosphate can be converted to glyceraldehyde 3-phosphate by Triose Isomerase, which then continues into the glycolytic cascade.
 Glyceraldehyde can be phosphorylated to Glyceraldehyde 3-phosphate by Triokinase.
-This unregulated system can flood the Kreb Cycle with high levels of pyruvate if high levels of fructose enter the cell (i.e., from high fructose corn syrup, sucrose, and other sweeteners common to the Westernized diet).
+This unregulated system can flood the Krebs Cycle with excess pyruvate if fructose enters the cell in high amounts (e.g., from high-fructose corn syrup, sucrose, and other sweeteners common to the Westernized diet).
 The excess pyruvate can then be shunted into fatty acid biosynthesis for long-term storage as triglycerides.
-If the pathway is overutilized by consuming too much sucrose and high fructose corn syrup, this can lead to hypertriglyceridemia (or the heightened increase of body fat).
-With this, we will end our discussions of glycolysis.
+If the pathway is overutilized by consuming too much sucrose and high-fructose corn syrup, this can lead to hypertriglyceridemia (an elevated level of triglycerides in the blood).
+With this, we conclude our discussion of glycolysis.
 In the next section, we will look at the complementary and opposite pathway, gluconeogenesis.

 Summary